Geriatric depression in China: Prognosis

 It is predicted that by the middle of the 22nd century, 25% of the world's elderly population will consist of Chinese elders.
 With such a statistic, understanding how to prevent depression in Chinese elderly will serve to improve some of the problems that may come in caring for the well-being of the elderly and their families.

 Sun's research found that elderly that lived near their children were associated with better well-being than those that lived in the same household as or lived far from their children.
-Because of the complex nature of human relationships and the variables that effect measuring methods, it is important to note that family support is not a consistent positive effect on elderly well-being, "nevertheless, [Sun's] study confirms that family ties play a critical role in buffering the impact of undesirable social event."
+Because of the complex nature of human relationships and the variables that effect measuring methods, family support is not a consistent positive effect on elderly well-being, "nevertheless, [Sun's] study confirms that family ties play a critical role in buffering the impact of undesirable social event."
 In regards to China's future family situation, the one-child policy presents an issue for the single child sons/daughters that face two pairs of parents to support.

 The previously mentioned study by Mjelde-Mossey et al. concluded that because adherence to traditions is known to reduce depression an elder can achieve a level of mental stability by applying the purpose of their traditional beliefs to whatever non-traditional situations and relationships come into their life.
 With this kind of background, Chinese elderly can change the way they are impacted by changes in society—independent children, less contact between family members, and westernized traditions that support youth-self-centeredness.